 How Does Amway Work?

-First of all, we need to have a look at the compensation plan in an attempt to determine whether Amway is Ponzi scheme or not.
+First of all, we need to have a look at the compensation plan in an attempt to determine whether Amway is a Ponzi scheme or not.
 I must admit that the compensation is a bit complex and at first, it really confused me.
 Once you join Amway as an Independent Business Owner, you come to know that you there are three major plans which allow you to generate income.

 If somebody wants to buy Amway products, you can encourage them to sign up with the platform.
 You’ll earn commission by doing this which is simple and fair.
-But please don’t forget that you’ll earn commission when you bring in genuine customers.
+But please don’t forget that you’ll earn a commission when you bring in genuine customers.
 Once they sign up, you’ll earn commissions from each of their purchases.

 An IBO can purchase Amway products at wholesale/discounted price and then resell them at retail prices.
 This is the legitimate way of earning money through sales so it is encouraging to see this compensation plan with Amway.
 It really contributes to its legitimacy and this is what most of the reviewers look for when reviewing an MLM model.